microsoft/maro/docs/source/maro_cli/dashboard.rst

 The Dashboard is made of a set of tools for visualizing statistics data in an RL train experiment.

-We chose influxdb to store the experiment data and Grafana as front-end framework.
+We use influxdb to store the experiment data and Grafana as front-end framework.

-We supplied an easy way of starting the influxdb and Grafana services.
+We supply an easy way of starting the influxdb and Grafana services.

-We implemented a DashboardBase class for uploading data to the database in maro.utils.dashboard.
+We implemente a DashboardBase class for uploading data to the database in maro.utils.dashboard.
 You can customize your class base on the DashboardBase class.

-We defined 3 Grafana dashboards that show common experiment statistics data, experiments compare data and a rank list for experiments.
+We define 3 Grafana dashboards that show common experiment statistics data, experiments compare data and a rank list for experiments.

-We developed 3 Grafana panel plugins for you to customize your dashboard in Grafana: Simple line chart, Heatmap chart, stack bar chart.
+We develop 3 Grafana panel plugins for you to customize your dashboard in Grafana: Simple line chart, Heatmap chart, stack bar chart.
 The simple line chart can show multiple lines in one chart.
 The heatmap chart can show z-axis data as different red rectangles on different x,